MineralsCloud/qha/README.md

 `qha/multi_configurations/__init__.py`

-`qha/multi_configurations/different_phonon_dos.py`: Work with `qha/calculator.py` to calculate Helmholtz free energy for the multi-configuration system with different VDOS for each configuration;
+`qha/multi_configurations/different_phonon_dos.py`: Work with `qha/calculator.py` to calculate Helmholtz free energy for the multi-configuration system with different phonon density of states (VDOS) for each configuration;

-`qha/multi_configurations/same_phonon_dos.py`: Work with `qha/calculator.py` to calculate Helmholtz free energy fro multi-configuration system with the same VDOS for all configurations.
+`qha/multi_configurations/same_phonon_dos.py`: Work with `qha/calculator.py` to calculate Helmholtz free energy for multi-configuration system with the same VDOS for all configurations.

 ##### The `./qha/tests` folder